internetarchive/dweb-transports/WRITINGSHIMS.md

 To make this work we'll need ...
 * Pull request on dweb-transports.
-* Access to a repo (or branch) for the platform that has the hijacking code, this can be either a separate repo or a pull request on dweb-transport where you can take over a directory (GUN does this).
+* Access to a repo (or branch) for the platform that has the hijacking code, this can be either a separate repo (WOLK does this) or a pull request on dweb-transport where you can take over a directory (GUN does this).

 ### Installation for production integration